-The Paramedic Program Tuition will be billed in two equal amounts for 2-term offerings and three equal amounts for 3-term offerings.
+The Paramedic Program Tuition will be billed in three equal installments.
 Each installment payment is due on or before the first day of each respective term.
 Tuition is considered fully earned by the College as specified in the Tuition Adjustment Policies Section of the Mercy College of Health Sciences, College Catalog.
 If a student drops or withdrawals and financial aid must be returned to the government, the student is personally responsible for the full amount of the resulting unpaid tuition.